 In the Cloud Console, on the project selector page, select or create a Cloud project.

 Make sure that billing is enabled for your Google Cloud project.
 Learn how to confirm billing is enabled for your project.

 - Enable the Cloud Build and Secret Manager APIs.

 - Install and initialize the Cloud SDK.

-You might also want to complete the Cloud KMS quickstart to become familiar with this product.
+- Optional.
+Complete the Secret Manager quickstart to become familiar with this product.

 When you create an SSH key,

 id_github file is created in your environment.
 Because anyone can

 authenticate to your account with this file, you must store the file in

 Secret Manager before using it in a build.